warmcat/gitohashi/README.md

  - Multiple vhosts natively supported; each can have their own template html / css and gitolite ACL "user" name for automatic repo permissions

- - Safe gravatar proxy cache, no referrer leaks
+ - Safe gravatar proxy cache, served locally, no referrer leaks

  - Very modest on memory, Valgrind-clean, Coverity-clean, works great on a Raspberry Pi 3